Azure/actions/Process_of_Authoring_GitHub_Actions_for_Azure.md

 &quot;DO NOT PUBLISH THE ACTION TO THE MARKETPLACE UNTIL LEGAL REVIEW IS COMPLETE&quot;

 - Versioning guidelines mentioned above section are adhered to and you have a version tag
-- Have a readme.md in place with documentation
+- Well documented readme.md is in place at the root of the repo
-- Include V-team for review process and sign off by mailing@ [V team Alias](mailto:)
+- V-team is involved for review process and sign off by mailing @[V team Alias](mailto:ace-team@github.com)

 Finally [publish the action to GitHub Marketplace](https://docs.github.com/free-pro-team@latest/actions/creating-actions/publishing-actions-in-github-marketplace)
   - Typically for all actions intended to &quot;deploy to Azure&quot;, we mark Primary Category as &quot;Deployment&quot;
   - Secondary Category can be chosen based on the intent of the Action
 - Give a suitable release title and write up.
 Tip: Include a sample workflow and License details
 - &quot;Publish release&quot;
-- Navigate to [https://github.com/marketplace?type=actions](https://github.com/marketplace?type=actions) and search for your Action to ensure everything is right in place.
+- Navigate to [https://github.com/marketplace?type=actions](https://github.com/marketplace?type=actions) and search for your Action to ensure everything shown is as needed.

 ### Include a starter template in the [Azure/actions-workflow-sample](https://github.com/Azure/actions-workflow-samples)s repo